First named in 1894, the Town of Jackson is the commercial center of Jackson Hole.

-Jackson Hole Real Estate Owners Enjoy City Conveniences in Jackson
+Jackson, WY Real Estate Owners Enjoy City Conveniences

 That’s right, the town of Jackson and Jackson Hole in general has been discovered, and some three million “guests” come each summer to enjoy the national parks and pristine style of life.
 Nobody seems to mind the influx, since locals and owners of Jackson Hole real estate know that you can easily escape to Cache Creek or Snow King for a quiet hike.
 Real backcountry extends for miles in every direction.
 Plus, an international array of visitors means that Jackson Hole has all the amenities to present comfort to mountain living.
 The Jackson Hole lifestyle is not for everyone though, and people come and go.